 Annette Holzwarth uses crystals, both as a painting medium and as painting tools.
 Each painting opens you up, opens the portal to your higher dimension and gets you into an effortless state of meditation.

-The ambition is to both extend and depart from the strong tradition of painting defined by the canonical figures I admire, such as Asger Jorn and Willem de Kooning, and reconcile that with the spiritual dimension we now associate with the growing awareness of the works of the mystic, and pioneer of abstraction, Hilma af Klint.
+Extending and departing from the strong tradition of painting defined by the canonical figures she admires, such as Asger Jorn and Willem de Kooning, and reconciles that with the spiritual dimension.

 Born in Stuttgart, it seems, Annette Holzwarth`s whole life was preparing her to become an artist.
 Although, she felt attracted to painting from an early stage, Holzwarth opted to study literature and philosophy.
 Her creativity quickly poured onto the paper: she wrote novels and poetry in German.

 Whilst at university she found herself surrounded by artist-friends.
 It is during her studies in Munich that she became fascinated with the work of Asger Jorn.
 To date, Annette finds his highly expressionist style hugely inspiring.
 The wellsprings of her creativity spur from the works of the Venetian masters, like Tintoretto, and modern painters, like Willem de Kooning and Günther Förg.